 This guide covers using Remote Desktop Connection to connect to your Windows-based SU computer from home.

-Once your computer and account have been set up for Remote Desktop access, make note of the Computer Name of your office computer (that you will connect to).
+You will need to make note of the IP address of your office computer (that you will connect to).

 - Start>Settings on your Windows 10 office computer.